 This is the time of year for best-of lists, so I’m taking some stock of my own work during the last year.
-This was an eventful year overall for me.
-I have an enormous amount to be thankful for and many opportunities presented themselves to me during the last 12 months.
-Still, not every change was positive.
-No one knows the final outcome of the changes; things might turn out for the better over the long term.
-Or they might not.
-The objective and the challenge, as always, involves finding a goal that’s worthwhile and putting your shoulder against it.
+There was lots of change this year, some of it good, some of it not so much.
+The objective and the challenge, as always, involves finding a worthwhile goal and putting your shoulder against it.

 Flannery O’Connor said, in a letter that the role of art is to increase the sense of mystery in the world.
 And she went on to note that contemporary people have a lot of trouble with mystery.
 Or at least my generation does.
-(I’ve heard that part of the popularity of books and movies like Lord of the Rings and Harry Potter is that they return some sense or recognition of mystery to our lives, and that appeals a lot to members of generations more recent than my own.
+I’ve heard that part of the popularity of books and movies like Lord of the Rings and Harry Potter is that they return some sense of mystery to our lives, and that appeals a lot to members of generations more recent than my own.
 My generation doesn’t seem to want much mystery in our lives.
 When confronted by mystery, we want to identify it, measure it, categorize it, label it, replicate it and control it—in which case it’s no longer mystery.

 But life does include mystery.
 Life is bigger than homo sapiens and the parochial concerns of our species.
-Our lives will be richer when we see that.
+Our lives will be richer when we realize that.
+And accept it.
 So one reason to work, whether our work is writing, photographing, painting or dancing, is to find bits of reality, add them to the existing stock, and give voice to our own astonishment.
 Here are my efforts over the last year.

-Hope you have a great year in 2019!
+Hope you have a great year in 2019 and beyond.